Generative Imputation and Stochastic Prediction: Related Works

 One of the simplest traditional methods for handling missing values includes imputing the occurrences of missing values with constant values such as zeros or using mean values.
 To enhance the accuracy of such imputations, alternatives such as k-nearest neighbors (KNN)~\citep{hastie1999imputing} and maximum likelihood estimation (MLE)~\citep{anderson1957maximum} have been suggested to estimate values to be used given an observed context.
 While these methods are easy to implement and analyze, they often fail to capture the complex feature dependencies as well as structures present in many problems.

 \citet{rubin1976inference} suggested a categorization for missingness mechanisms: missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR).
 Under the assumption of MAR, the authors suggested multiple imputation (MI) as a stochastic imputation method.
 Here, instead of imputing missing values using a single value, several values are sampled to represent the distribution over the missing value.
 MI generates a few imputed complete datasets that are then used independently in statistical modeling \citep{schafer2002missing,little2019statistical}.
+Recent work by~\citet{aleryani2020multiple} trains an ensemble of classifiers using bagging and stacking techniques based on multiple imputation of dataset samples, and studies the variance of the predictions made by each classifier.
 Usually, the final goal of MI is to measure the robustness of the final statistical analysis amongst the imputed datasets.
 In other words, it measures the quality of imputations and the statistical significance of analysis on the imputed data.
 It should be noted that the number of imputations used in MI is usually very limited.
 Also, often strong simplifying assumptions are made in modeling the data distribution (e.g., multi-variate Gaussian or Student's t distribution) which limit the applicability of this method~\citep{schafer2002missing,murray2018multiple}.